UCLHp/esapi-training/examples/AddRangeshifter/README.md

 # AddRangeshifter

-A script to allow the user to select and rangeshifter and then apply this to all beams.
+A script to allow the user to select a rangeshifter from a drop-down list and then apply this to all beams in the current plan.

 ## Learning points